 Our year 3’s participated in a unique opportunity to be part of Steve McQueen’s exhibition ‘Year 3’.

-We are actively decolonising our art curriculum by exposing the children to a range of artists from ethnic minorities and how they have shaped and contributed to art history.
-Art is taught through the humanities curriculum and our holistic approach is designed to develop children’s understanding of the multitude of different people and cultures in our world.
-Children will look at influences from around the world, such as the importance of pattern in Islamic art and the influence of African masks in the paintings of Picasso and Modigliani.
+We have developed an art curriculum that is rich, relevant and representative by exposing the children to a range of artists from ethnic minorities and how they have shaped and contributed to art history.
+Our holistic approach is designed to develop children’s understanding of the multitude of different people and cultures in our world.
+Children will look at influences from around the world, such as the importance of pattern in Islamic art and the influence of African masks in the paintings of Picasso and Modgliani

 Fundamental British Values